 I realize that I'm warm for the first time since this whole ordeal started.
 One benefit of his frenzied lifestyle seems to be his high temperature—his sleeves are rolled up, he's not wearing a coat or gloves, and he's still burning up.
 He'd be too warm for comfort if I wasn't so damn cold already.

-Or maybe he's sick.
+Maybe he's sick.

 He'll do those things anyway.
 Doesn't need me asleep for any of it.
 Probably would prefer me awake, as a matter of fact.